cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

    passes** ✨
 4. Perform a click action on that element ✨ **after we wait for the element to reach an actionable state** ✨
+5. Find an element by its selector ✨ **and retry until it is found in the DOM** ✨
-5. Assert that the element is no longer visible ✨ **and retry until the assertion passes** ✨
+6. Assert that the element is no longer visible ✨ **and retry until the assertion passes** ✨

 As you can see, Cypress does a lot of extra work to ensure the state of the